I have listed the 51 most common mistakes freelancers make that may risk their revenue as well as reputation.

 Using integrated digital marketing techniques can give a tremendous boost to your business, and it’s one of the trending methods of promotion nowadays.

-Creating a website and writing the blog is one of the best technique not only to get customers but build the authority also.
+Creating a website and writing a blog is one of the best techniques to get customers and build authority.

 According to Hubspot, the business having a blog and 16+ posts per month have 350% more traffic & 450% more inbound leads than that of publishing 0-4 blog posts per month.

 The blog is an effective medium to reach all of your followers and others interested in your work.
 It can save a lot of time and at the same time helps you to get more leads.